What is a glaze? What are they used for? Is it effective?

 Layering technique

 Another technique is to apply 2 coats of tinted glaze to your wood surface.
-Wipe off excess with a clean, dry cloth.
-When the glaze is completely dry (dries very quickly), you can apply your layer of paint and then sand or wipe your paint with a damp cloth.
-You will then see through the paint the glaze tinted in places.
+Wipe off any excess with a clean, dry cloth.
+When this is completely dry (dries very quickly), you can also apply your color coat and then sand or wipe your paint with a damp cloth.

 Painting fabric

-For the 1st coat mix: 1 part paint, 1 part glaze and 1 part water, except for leathers and vinyl (1 part paint, 1 part glaze).
+For the 1st coat, mix: 1 part paint, 1 part glaze and 1 part water, except for leather and vinyl (1 part paint, 1 part glaze).

-From the 2nd layer on, the amount of water has been reduced depending on the absorbency of the fabric.
-More water for thick fabrics and less water for thinner fabrics.
+From the 2nd layer onwards, the amount of water is reduced according to the fabric’s absorption capacity.
+In addition, more water for thicker fabrics and less water for thinner fabrics.

 Apply glitter

-This technique is quite simple, we mix the Translucent Window glaze and the glitter.
-You decide on the glaze/glitter ratio depending on the desired effect.
-The greater the amount of glitter relative to the glaze, the more visible the glitter will be.
+Not to mention that this technique is quite simple, mixing the translucent Window glaze with glitter.
+Moreover, you decide on the glaze/glitter ratio according to the desired effect.
+Especially as the greater the quantity of glitter in relation to the glaze, the more visible the glitter will be.

-It’s fascinating how versatile this product is!
-Now all you have to do is put these different techniques into practice.
-For those who are just starting out, we recommend that you test these techniques on moldings or pieces of wood before starting a large project.
+Finally, it’s fascinating to see how versatile this product is!
+Don’t you think?
+Then all you have to do is put these techniques into practice.
+So for those of you who are just starting out, we advise you to test some mouldings or pieces of wood before undertaking a major project.
+So don’t hesitate!

 The Colorantic team